ANKIT3046/fecedetection_and_counting/README.md

 1. Add your image to this Jupyter Notebook's directory, in the "images" folder
 2. Write your image's name in the cell above code
-3. Run the code and see the output of the algorithm!
+3. Run the code and see the output of the algorithm